OpenBitcoinPrivacyProject/wallet-ratings/2015-2/questionnaire.md

   ### Balance Queries and Tx Broadcasting

 7. Please describe how your application obtains balance information in terms of how queries from the user’s device can reveal a connection between the addresses in their wallet.
-    a.
-Does the application keep a complete copy of the blockchain locally (full node)?
+    1. Does the application keep a complete copy of the blockchain locally (full node)?
-    b.
-Does the user’s device provide a filter which matches some fraction of the blockchain while providing a false positive rate (bloom or prefix filters)?
+    2. Does the user’s device provide a filter which matches some fraction of the blockchain while providing a false positive rate (bloom or prefix filters)?
         i.
 If so, approximately what fraction of the blockchain does the filter match in a default configuration (0% - 100%)?
-    c.
-Does the user’s device query all of their addresses at the same time?
+    3. Does the user’s device query all of their addresses at the same time?
-    d.
-Does the user’s device query addresses individually in a manner that does not allow the query responder to correlate queries for different addresses?
+    4. Does the user’s device query addresses individually in a manner that does not allow the query responder to correlate queries for different addresses?
-    e.
-Can users opt to obtain their balance information via Tor (or equivalent means)?
+    5. Can users opt to obtain their balance information via Tor (or equivalent means)?
 8. Does the applications route outgoing transactions independently from the manner in which it obtains balance information?
 Can users opt to have their transactions submitted to the Bitcoin network via Tor (or an equivalent means) independently of how they obtain their balance information?
 9. If your application supports multiple identities/wallets, does each one connect to the network as if it were completely independent from the other?
-    a.
-Does the application ever request balance information for addresses belonging to multiple identities in the same network query?
+    1. Does the application ever request balance information for addresses belonging to multiple identities in the same network query?
-    b.
-Are outgoing transactions from multiple identities routed independently of each other to the Bitcoin network?
+    2. Are outgoing transactions from multiple identities routed independently of each other to the Bitcoin network?
-    c.
-When an identity/wallet is deleted, does the deletion process eliminate all evidence from the user's device that the wallet was previously installed?
+    3. When an identity/wallet is deleted, does the deletion process eliminate all evidence from the user's device that the wallet was previously installed?

   ### Network Privacy